Ch. 17. Diplomas

 The two major sources for the edition and cataloguing of Norwegian diplomas are Diplomatarium Norvegicum (DN) and Regesta Norvegica (RN).
 The first volume of DN was published in 1847, and it has now reached vol. 23 (published in 2011).
 In each volume, the diplomas are published in chronological order.
 The series is ongoing, and vol. 24 (as well as the second fascicle of vol. 20) are now in preparation.
 RN has been published in a strictly chronological order sine the first volume in 1989, and has reached the year 1430 with vol. 10.
 Vol. 11 is now in preparation.
 Note that RN also catalogues lost documents, i.e. documents only known from other sources.
 Both series are available online:

-Of particular interest for Norwegian diplomas up to 1310 are two volumes in the series Corpus Codicum Norvegicorum Medii Aevi (CCN).
+Of particular interest for Norwegian diplomas up to and including 1310 are two volumes in the series Corpus Codicum Norvegicorum Medii Aevi (CCN).
 They offer updated diplomatic transcriptions of all original diplomas in the Norwegian language from this period, supplied with photographic facsimiles and translations into Modern Norwegian:

 The CCN series is not likely to be continued.

 Finally, please note that this chapter at times may look rather complex, so it can be helpful to download the two example files in ch.
-17.7 below (at least for those who are familiar with reading “raw” XML documents).
+17.5 below (at least for those who are familiar with reading “raw” XML documents).
 They will show what the recommendations below mean in practice.

 17.2 Originals and copies